efdevcon/DIPs/DIPs/DIP-65.md

 ### Booking Flow

-1. The user accesses the portal from the Devcon ecosystem.
+1. The user accesses the portal from the Devconnect (2025) ecosystem.
 2. Selects a property.
 3. Submits an application.
 4. The host approves the application.